bhauman/figwheel-main/docs/quick_start.md

 This document is intended to get you aquainted with the features and workflow of Figwheel.

 This quick start is based on the Clojure CLI tools.
-If you are on Windows Opersting System you will want to use the [Leiningen version of this document](/quick_start_lein.html)
+If you are using the Windows Opersting System you will want to use the [Leiningen version of this document](/quick_start_lein.html)

 ## Install the Clojure CLI tools

-You will want to install the Clojure tools, they are very helpful in working with Clojure in general.
+You will want to install the Clojure CLI tools, they will install the Clojure language and install the `clj` and `clojure` command line utilities that will be very helpful whne working with Clojure.

 Install the [Clojure CLI tools](CLI tools).